Al Jazeera controversies: Israeli–Palestinian conflict

 During the Gaza war, Al Jazeera was conducting an interview with a wounded Gazan resident, who blamed Hamas hiding amongst civilians for his wounds; Al Jazeera promptly ended the interview.

 Al Jazeera has also been accused of pushing Hamas propaganda, repeatedly broadcasting statements by Hamas' military and political leaders calling for a broader uprising and aligning themselves closely with Hamas' preferred language for the conflict.
 In addition, Israel accused several journalists of Al Jazeera of assisting or commanding Hamas units in their fight against Israel.

 Al Jazeera cameraman Samer Abu Daqqa was killed by an Israeli airstrike on 15 December 2023 targeting Al Jazeera bureau chief Wael Al-Dahdouh, who was also injured during the strike.

 In December 2023, a woman said that all aid to Gaza was taken to Hamas tunnels, prompting the Al Jazeera journalist to say “people say that only a little aid gets in and is distributed,” to which the woman said on the aid that “It all goes to their houses.
 Let Hamas take me or shoot me.”, according to Jpost this prompted the journalist to end the interview.

 The IDF accused one of Al Jazeera's journalists in Gaza of being a deputy commander for Hamas and released images of him handling various weaponry.

-In late March 2024, Al Jazeera published a story alleging that IDF soldiers have committed rape at al-Shifa Hospital in Gaza.
+In late March 2024, Al Jazeera published a story alleging that IDF soldiers had committed rape at al-Shifa Hospital in Gaza.
 After an investigation by Hamas, it was found that the story was fabricated by a Gazan woman who wanted to "arouse the nation's favor".
 Subsequently, Al Jazeera removed all relevant material and its former managing director Yasser Hilalah admitted the story was "fabricated".

-In June 2024, after the rescue of 4 Israeli hostages in, it was revealed that a man who worked for the Palestine Chronicle had held hostages captive, the man had also written an Op-Ed for Al Jazeera.
+In June 2024, after the rescue of 4 Israeli hostages in Gaza, it was revealed that some hostages had been held captive by a man who worked for the Palestine Chronicle and had also written an op-ed for Al Jazeera.
 Al Jazeera denied this.
 Later, after the Nuseirat rescue and massacre, The Jerusalem Post reported that Arab social media went viral as an uncut version of a video circulated online.
 In the uncut video, the doctor in the video heavily criticized Hamas, Al Jazeera was criticized for censoring the criticism of Hamas.
-The Forward described it's coverage of the Gaza war as "Hamas-sympathetic" in 2025.
+The Forward described its coverage of the Gaza war as "Hamas-sympathetic" in 2025.

 On 21 October 2025, the IDF and Israeli Intelligence said that they had uncovered documents in Gaza that they alleged connected Hamas directly to Al Jazeera.
 In the recovered documents the IDF allege Hamas attempted to set up a direct line with the Al Jazeera offices in Doha.
 This news comes almost a year after the IDF recovered documents they allege proved six Al Jazeera journalists were Hamas fighters.
 Al Jazeera has rejected these claims.